How an ingredient found in cat litter could help fight climate change

 Next, the researchers plan to tweak the structure of the material to best capture methane.
 “Pushing air through cat litter is not easy,” Plata says.
 “You can imagine all of the technical challenges that would result—blowing powder around, and then heating that is a challenge as well.
 So one of the things that we need to do is get the catalyst structured in a way that lots of air can come by it relatively quickly, but still give you a good reaction.”
 The end result will be similar to a catalytic converter in a car, she says.

 The system could be used in places where methane emissions are high.
 On farms, in barns filled with cattle—a major source of methane through cow burps and manure—the tech could tap into existing ventilation systems on walls.
-“We would just plug in downstream of that, and that’s good, because we’re taking advantage of air that’s already moving,” she says.
+“We would just plug in downstream of that, and that’s good because we’re taking advantage of air that’s already moving,” she says.
 The system could save electricity by avoiding the use of fans.
 As the methane is converted, it also generates heat, which can be used in the system to keep the reaction running.

 Solving the world’s methane problem also depends on cutting emissions of the gas.
-In the oil and gas sector, that means tracking down leaks and tightening pipes (and, eventually, transitioning away from fossil fuels.)
+In the oil and gas sector, that means tracking down leaks and tightening pipes (and, eventually, transitioning away from fossil fuels).
 At landfills, pipes can capture methane from rotting food and turn it into electricity.
 On farms, methane digesters can also turn manure into energy.
 Other solutions, like feeding cows seaweed supplements, could potentially also help.

-Other methane sources will harder, if not impossible to eliminate, like the methane that’s being lost from melting permafrost.
-And, as with CO2, there’s already a lot of methane already in the atmosphere—so removing the gas that’s already there could be crucial.
+Other methane sources will be harder, if not impossible, to eliminate, like the methane that’s being lost from melting permafrost.
+And, as with CO2, there’s already a lot of methane in the atmosphere—so removing the gas that’s already there could be crucial.